Anticipated closing costs

 • Title Insurance

-Sellers: As we negotiate your transaction, not only will I work to get the optimal sales price, but I'll also push for limited closing costs.
-And once we've arrived at an agreement, I'll give a detailed list of the closing costs so you know exactly where your money is going.
+Sellers: As we negotiate your deal, not only will I work to get the highest sales price, but I'll also advocate for limited closing costs.
+And once we've reached an agreement, I'll fully explain the closing costs so you know exactly what you're paying for.

-Buyers: When purchasing a property in Bexar County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not astonished when you come to closing time.
-I'll be willing to look over the LE with you, answering your questions and highlighting any estimates of concern.
+Buyers: If you're purchasing a home in Bexar County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a reasonable range so you're not stunned when you reach the closing appointment.
+I'll be glad to look at the LE with you, answering your questions and highlighting any estimates that are uncertain.